genbase-io/genbase/CONTRIBUTING.md

-# Contributing to GenBase
+# Contributing to Genbase

-Thanks for considering contributing to GenBase!
+Thanks for considering contributing to Genbase!
 This document outlines the process for contributing to this project.

 ## Development Setup